 Summer Music Camp at Manhattan School of Music

-Starting in 2012, this special program will be a residential camp (with a day camp option).
+In 2013, this special program will be a residential camp (with a day camp option).

 Scholarships to attend the Summer Music Camp at Manhattan School of Music are provided by The ASCAP Foundation Irving Caesar Fund and are available to US residents.